Guastedda dolce nissena

-The guasteddra dolce nissena or guastedda is a typical dessert of the city of Caltanissetta tradition.
+Guastedda dolce nissena or guastedda is a dessert from the city of Caltanissetta, Sicily.

-The word guastedda being a cacuminal or retroflex phoneme (Voiced retroflex plosive) is written guastedda and pronounced guasteddra, it is represented with the symbol [ɖ] in the international phonetic alphabet (IPA); this phoneme is not present in the Italian language.

-The guastedda with the ricotta filling becomes raviola di ricotta nissena.

-The dessert is the base of the Raviola di ricotta nissena, without having the ricotta filling.
+Guastedda dolce nissena with the ricotta filling becomes raviola di ricotta nissena.
+This dessert is the base of the raviola di ricotta nissena, without having the ricotta filling.

-This dessert is not included in the list of traditional Italian agri-food products.

-The guastedde in Sicily are produced in many sweet and non-sweet variations, the nissena one however is a unicum typical of the city of Caltanissetta.
+Guastedda dolce nissena in Sicily are produced in many sweet and non-sweet variations, the nissena one however is a unicum typical of the city of Caltanissetta.

 Ingredients

-Soft wheat flour typically from majorca wheat, honey typically from sulla and strictly lard as a fat for frying.
+Soft wheat flour typically from majorca wheat, honey typically from Sulla coronaria and strictly lard as a fat for frying.

-The guastedda normally has the diameter of the side of the ricotta raviola, being the disk that is folded on itself after the ricotta filling has been placed in the raviola.
+Guastedda dolce nissena normally has the diameter of the side of the raviola di ricotta nissena, being the disk that is folded on itself after the ricotta filling has been placed in the raviola di ricotta nissena.
 For its production it is strictly necessary to use lard as a frying fat.
 Once cooked, the dessert is brushed with melted honey similarly to the raviola di ricotta nissena.